GSCNC Online Policy

 Please notify the on-line and publications specialist of this social media page by emailing Angela Parsons at email@example.com with the location of the page and the GSCNC adult member associated with this page.
 If contacted by a member of the media through social media and asked to comment on a Girl Scout related issue, please refer them to our council's Public Relations Director Nancy Wood at firstname.lastname@example.org or (202)-274-3304.

 When representing Girl Scouts on social media channels make safety a priority.
 Make sure the privacy standards settings ensure the safety of girls.
 Practice diligence to ensure that groups you are joining or linking to have standards consistent with Girl Scouts.
 And make sure the messages you post do not conflict with Girl Scouts positions.
-Please refer to Where we Stand or contact your council representative if you need clarity.
+Please contact your council representative if you need clarity.
 Use good judgment and common sense - do not write or post anything that would embarrass or upset Girl Scout members and volunteers, or reflect badly on our organization.

 Treat others as you want to be treated; do not use the internet to attack or abuse any group, race, gender, religion, political group.
 Careful monitoring of social media is important in maintaining a positive image of Girl Scouting.
 Remember that what you post online will be around for a long time, and remember that when you release something on-line, that's it can be released for the world to see.
 Use discretion and think twice before you post something.
 Respect others privacy and your own personal boundaries by using discretion when posting photos, comments, etc. When possible, please share articles/events from the Girl Scouts of Nation's Capital web site, Facebook, Twitter, You Tube, E-edition, Capitalk newsletter to help spread the message of Girl Scouting.